 On Tuesday 6 March 2012 the appeal against conviction was rejected.
 The family and legal team worked to advance Sue’s plight and lodged an application seeking leave to appeal to the High Court of Australia.
 This Application was rejected on Friday 7 September 2012.

-We hope that this mechanism may allow for this miscarriage of justice to be referred back to the court.
 While we try to remain optimistic, it is disheartening knowing that the legal system that let her down is also the system that we must rely on to free her.
 As such, a passionate and determined group of individuals, including high-profile criminal lawyers, are united in their shared concern about the processes surrounding this case and call for an Inquiry.
 Indeed, many see that this is more than the plight of one woman.
 There is something much larger at stake and that is our justice system and its effectiveness in determining truth and administering justice.